MartinSG98/computer_shop_ui/README.md

 # Computer Shop UI

 React + Vite + TypeScript + Mantine frontend for the Computer Shop.
+It uses react-router for two pages:

-Loads the assortment and categories from the API on startup, with category and per-category brand filtering, price sorting, and a product detail modal.
+- **Shop** (`/`): loads the assortment and categories from the API on startup, with category and per-category brand filtering, price sorting, a product detail modal, and a cart that persists in localStorage.
+- **PC builder** (`/build`): pick a part for each of the 8 build slots from a filterable picker (brand, price, specs on hover), with a running total and estimated power draw.
+A compatibility engine flags errors and warnings (socket, RAM, clearances, PSU wattage, and so on) inline and in the summary, plus blue balance tips for overkill and bottlenecks.
+The finished build adds to the cart, and is saved in localStorage so it survives navigation and reload.

+Compatibility and tips are driven by typed `attributes` and a `tier` on each build-category product, served by the API.

 ## Develop